 Getting around South Korea

 This is a popular means of transportation in Korea, and you can travel anywhere by bus.

-There are 2 types of buses: inner-city bus and high-speed bus.
+There are two types of buses: inner-city buses and high-speed buses.
 Bus fares range from 1,250 won to 2,300 won for suburban routes.

-It’s more convenient to get around by taxi but it is quite expensive.
-Taxis in Korea have different colors, with gray or black taxis are usually cheaper.
+It’s more convenient to get around by taxi, but it is quite expensive.
+Taxis in Korea have different colors, with gray or black cabs are usually cheaper.

-Taxi is more expensive from midnight to 4 pm, so don’t forget to ask for a price before getting on a taxi at night.
+Taxi is more expensive from midnight to 4 pm, so don’t forget to ask for a price before getting on a cab at night.

 Solo dining in South Korea

 In my observation, Koreans love cooking with chili powder!
-Many dishes have the powders and 1 serving is a lot, which is equal to 2 servings in other countries.
+Many dishes have powders, and one serving is a lot, equal to 2 servings in other countries.

 Eating out alone in South Korea can be difficult for solo travelers.
 Particularly, if you want to try Korean barbecue, ask someone to go with you since they don’t sell to 1 person.
-You can obviously order a 2-people portion but it would be a waste.
+You can order a 2-people portion, but it would be a waste.